Undivided Resources

 What conditions do developmental pediatricians diagnose and treat?

-A developmental pediatrician can diagnose and treat a wide array of developmental and behavioral conditions, including:
+A developmental pediatrician can diagnose and treat developmental and behavioral issues that arise for children with a variety of conditions, including::

 • Autism spectrum disorder